kabelj/AA6XA-Logger/README.md

 how to do databases.
 - Export only certain QSOs for a given export
 - Other fields people may want
+- Support for other On The Air activities

 ### Bugs
 If you use this and find a bug, let me know, and I'll add it to the list.
 I